Stochastic Reaction Networks Within Interacting Compartments with Content-Dependent Fragmentation: Non-Explosivity of Compartment Models

 For any choice of parameters, $N$ is not explosive.
 (We do not assume $\mu$ has finite expectation here.) \begin{proof} Let $f(x)=x$.
 Notice that

 Therefore, $N$ is not explosive by Theorem \ref{thm:frag-nonexplosive}. \end{proof} \end{cor}

-Notice that Corollary \ref{cor:frag-nonexplosive} applies even in the case where all of the growth parameters ($\kappa_b$, $\kappa_I$, and $\kappa_F$) are positive and all of the decay parameters ($\kappa_d$, $\kappa_E$, and $\kappa_C$) are zero.
+Notice that Corollary \ref{cor:frag-nonexplosive} applies even in the case where all of the growth parameters ($\kappa_b$, $\kappa_I$, and $\kappa_F$) are positive and all of the decay parameters ($\kappa_d$, $\kappa_E$, and $\kappa_C$) are zero, even though the model is transient.
 It is not obvious \textit{a priori} that the process should fail to explode in this case, since there is a feedback loop where the (global, across all compartments) rate of $0\to S$ increases with the number of compartments, and in turn the growth rate of the number of compartments increases with the total number of $S$.

 One natural question is whether there exists a CRN $\chem_\Rate$ which is not explosive but for which there is no linear Lyapunov function satisfying the hypotheses of Theorem \ref{thm:lyapunov-nonexplosivity}.
 In that case, we would not be able to apply Theorem \ref{thm:frag-nonexplosive} to the compartment model with chemistry $\chem_\Rate$.
 It turns out that yes, such a CRN does exist; see Example \ref{ex:nonexplosive-without-linear-Lyapunov} below.
 Moreover, for the example given the corresponding compartment model is not explosive either.
 This observation suggests that the linearity assumption in Theorem \ref{thm:frag-nonexplosive} may be unnecessarily restrictive, and motivates the search for more general conditions under which non-explosivity can be guaranteed.